sushantkumar23/next-template/README.md

 # Example NextJS 13 App

+Built with Next 13 App Router, TailwindCSS, and Contentlayer (for Blog)

-## Blog: Removing Blog/contentlayer integration:
+## Blog: Removing Blog/contentlayer integration

-Remove the packages first
+- Remove the packages first
-yarn remove contentlayer next-contentlayer
+- yarn remove contentlayer next-contentlayer

-Remove the files and folders of blog rm -rf blog contentlayer.config.ts app/blog
+- Remove the files and folders of blog

+  - rm -rf blog contentlayer.config.ts app/blog

-Remove the blog configuration section from the config.ts file Remove the blog URLS from the sitemap.ts
+- Remove the blog configuration section from the config.ts file

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- Remove the blog URLS from the sitemap.ts

+Optional:

+- Remove @tailwindcss/typography package from the project
+  - yarn remove @tailwindcss/typography
+  - Remove the typography plugin from tailwind.config.js

 ## Getting Started